vtaits/react-select-async-paginate/README.md

 Not required.
 Default `additional` for first request for every search.

+### shouldLoadMore

+Not required.
+Function.
+By default new options will load only after scroll menu to bottom.
+Arguments:

+- scrollHeight
+- clientHeight
+- scrollTop

+Should return boolean.

 ### cacheUniq

 Not required.
 Can take any value.
 When this prop changed, `AsyncPaginate` cleans all cached options.